If You're Worried About Low T, Read This Before Pouring That Next Drink

-Drinking too much alcohol can also lead to increases in belly fat, higher estrogen levels (yes, men have and need estrogen), and impact hormones and other enzymes in the body—all of which can impact T levels, says Calvert.
+Heavy alcohol consumption can also lead to increases in belly fat, higher estrogen levels (yes, men have and need estrogen), and impact hormones and other enzymes in the body—all of which can impact T levels, says Calvert.
 Here’s how:

 Alcohol causes weight gain

 Too much booze can turn your six pack into a keg.
 Alcohol is an energy-dense, yet nutritionally poor food source with an energy content of 7.1 kilocalories per gram.
 Translation: overconsuming it can quickly add on pounds.

 Heavy drinking has been linked to increased waist circumference and increased fat mass—especially belly fat.
 And excess body fat is associated (3) with low testosterone levels.